Delaware Children's Museum, DelawareCities & Urban Centers

 Sample 2-Day Itinerary

-Day 1: Immersive Play at the Museum & Riverfront Exploration
+Day 1: Immerse in Play and Riverfront Exploration

-• **Lunch (1:00 PM - 2:00 PM):** Grab a casual lunch at one of the many family-friendly restaurants along the Wilmington Riverfront.
-Options range from quick bites at the Riverfront Market to sit-down meals at places like Iron Hill Brewery or Big Fish Grill.
+• Lunch (1:00 PM - 2:00 PM): Riverfront Dining.
+After a morning of active play, head to one of the many family-friendly restaurants along the Wilmington Riverfront.
+Options like Iron Hill Brewery or Big Fish Grill offer diverse menus to satisfy everyone.

-• **Lunch (12:00 PM - 1:00 PM):** Have lunch at a cafe or restaurant near your chosen morning attraction.
+• Lunch (12:30 PM - 1:30 PM): Local Eatery.
+Grab lunch at a casual spot in Wilmington or near your chosen morning attraction.

 Frequently Asked Questions